This post may contain affiliate links. Read our full disclosure.

 How to make Zuppa Toscana:

-- In a large pot; saute the onion, sausage, bacon, and garlic for 7 minutes.
+- In a large pot, saute one diced onion, 10 ounces of mild sweet Italian sausage, bacon, and garlic for 7 minutes.

-- Stir in the cream, kale, and cayenne pepper.
-Bring to a boil and turn the soup off.
+- Stir in 1 1/4 cups of cream, one small bunch of kale, and 1/2 teaspoon of ground cayenne pepper.
+Bring to a boil, then turn off the soup.

-- Garnish soup with freshly grated parmesan cheese before serving!
+- Garnish soup in soup bowls with freshly grated Parmesan, if desired!

 Notes

-- Sausage: If using Hot Italian Sausage omit the Cayenne Pepper.
+- Sausage: If using Hot Italian Sausage, omit the cayenne pepper.
 Italian sausage can come ground or in sausage links.
 Remove casings if using links.
+Can also use one pound of Italian mild or sweet sausage if you don't feel like freezing the rest.

-- Bacon or Ham can be used.
-If using ham simply chop 6 slices of Canadian or off-the-bone ham.
+- Bacon or Ham can be used; if using ham, dice six slices of thick Canadian bacon.
 I also like to keep a stash of my oven-baked freezer bacon for recipes like these.

-- Chicken Broth: can be used.
-Swap out 1 liter of water for chicken broth and skip the bouillon powder.
+- Don't have chicken broth?
+No problem swap out 1 liter of water for chicken broth.
 Adjust the salt to taste.